Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

 Panel (A) of Figure \ref{fig:reg_global_own} graphically demonstrates the argument above.
-The left half of the figure where the value on the horizontal axis is negative shows the point estimate of the pre-news effect for different time windows, whereas the right half shows the post-news effect.
+The left half of the figure where the value on the horizontal axis is negative shows the point estimate of the pre-news coefficient for different time windows, whereas the right half shows the post-news coefficient.
 Although the confidence intervals are added in the figure, they are too small to be recognized.
 The estimated coefficients show an inverted-U shape where the coefficients are close to 0 on the left and right edges.
-This shape suggests the followings.
-The change rate of the stock price of firms positively mentioned by news articles is not intrinsically different from that of firms negatively mentioned long before the disclosure of the news.
+This pattern indicates the following.
+The change rate of the stock price of firms mentioned with positive news sentiment is not intrinsically different from that of firms mentioned with no positive news sentiment long before the disclosure of the news.
 However, the change rate of the stock price of positively mentioned firms began to rise compared to firms with no positive mention 30 days before the disclosure, peaking one day after the disclosure.
 Then, the difference in the change rates of stock prices between positively mentioned firms and those with no positive mention gradually decreases over time, converging to nearly zero 180 days after the disclosure.

-The effect of the probability of negative sentiment in each news article shown in Panel (B) of Figure \ref{fig:reg_global_own} is consistent with the effect of the probability of positive sentiment in Panel (A).
-The effect of negative sentiment in a news article is negligible 180 days or more before its disclosure but becomes negative and significant 30 days or fewer before the disclosure, implying information diffusion through private channels.
-After the disclosure, the negative effect becomes larger in the absolute term, suggesting a negative net effect of the disclosure of negative news on stock prices, in addition to the negative effect through private channels.
+The pattern of coefficients for negative sentiment shown in Panel (B) of Figure \ref{fig:reg_global_own} is qualitatively consistent with the pattern of positive sentiment shown in Panel (A).
+The corresponding detailed regression results are reported in the Supplementary Information (SI Table 3).
+The coefficients are negligible 180 days or more before its disclosure but become negative and significant 30 days or fewer before the disclosure.
+After disclosure, the magnitude of the coefficients increase further.